-The class invited a naturalist to share their work in trying to restore the plants and animals in the wetlands.
-They even had a councilman explain how the city council was trying to protect their natural habitats.
+The class invited a local environmental agency to share their work in trying to stop the dumping of used motor oil into the ecosystem and restore the wetlands.
+They even had a councilman explain how the city council was trying to stop the dumping of used motor oil to protect the wetlands.
 PLEASE SEE Our Starfish portfolio page 6.